 Finally, list out all of your optional expenses – like dining out, entertainment, and travel.

 Now for the big reveal.
-Compare your total expected income and total expected expenses.
+Compare your total expected income and total expected expenses by subtracting your estimated expenses from your income.

 If you find that your total expenses exceed your income, then you’ll obviously need to reduce some of your expenses to make it to the end of the month.

-Start with the items you have the most control over, but don’t be afraid to hack away at larger items.
+Start with the items you have the most control over, but don’t be afraid to hack away at larger items as well.

-If you find that you have extra money in your budget, then allocate it to whichever spending category you like.
+If you find that you have extra money in your budget, then allocate it to whichever spending or saving category you like.

 Want to save more?
-Increase your saving percentage.
+Increase your savings percentage.
 Want to travel more?
 Increase that category.
 The beauty of the budget is that it helps you decide how you want to live your life.

 Be sure to review your budget against actual numbers at the end of the month to see how you did.